base-link/base/readme.md

 Check out the [Book](note/readme.md) for the most up-to-date info on the project!

-_This is all just experimentation at this point, so buyer beware!
-But would love to bounce off ideas with anyone out there interested in programming language design and implementation._

-We are developing a suite of repositories for natural languages and programming languages.

 For the programming language, `link`, and it's compiler, `base`, we are making a language that works across devices (similar to Dart/Flutter, or better yet, [Haxe](https://haxe.org)), which will give you a minimal